Allegheny County Bar Association Summer Clerkship and Law Internship Programs

 ACBA Summer Clerkship Program

 The Allegheny County Bar Association continues to sponsor a Summer Clerkship Program as part of its Diversity Initiative.
-Under the program, first-year minority law students may work twelve weeks at a law firm, corporate law department, or government agency and also participate in career-focused seminars or practice area discussions with attorneys.
+Through the program, first-year minority law students may work up to twelve weeks at a law firm, corporate law department, or government agency and also participate in career-focused seminars or practice area discussions with attorneys.
 This experience allows students to connect their legal education to a rewarding summer job.
-At the present time, the participating law schools are the University of Pittsburgh School of Law, Duquesne University School of Law, and the West Virginia University College of Law.
-For more information, contact Alysia Keating, Esq., Director of Diversity and Gender Equality at 412-402-6658 or firstname.lastname@example.org.
+At the present time, the participating law schools are the University of Pittsburgh School of Law, Duquesne University School of Law, Penn State Dickinson School of Law, and the West Virginia University College of Law.
+For more information, contact Alysia Keating, Esq., Director of Diversity and Gender Equality at 412-402-6658 or email@example.com.

 ACBA Summer Law Internship Program